Pumpkin Chocolate Chip Cookies (Easy Vintage Recipe)

 Instructions

-Preheat oven to 375°F. Lightly grease a cookie sheet (or line with parchment).
+Preheat oven to 375°F. Lightly grease a cookie sheet or line with parchment paper.

-In a bowl, mix pumpkin, sugar, oil, and egg until combined.
+In a large bowl, mix pumpkin, sugar, oil, and egg until well combined.

-In a separate bowl, whisk flour, 2 teaspoons baking powder, cinnamon, and salt.
+In a separate bowl, whisk together flour, 2 teaspoons baking powder, cinnamon, and salt.

-Stir in chocolate chips, vanilla, and nuts (if using).
+Add vanilla, chocolate chips, and nuts (if using).
+Mix until evenly distributed.

-Drop by large teaspoonfuls onto the cookie sheet.
+Drop by large teaspoonfuls (or small cookie scoop) onto the prepared cookie sheet.

-Bake 10–12 minutes, until cookies look set and bottoms are lightly browned.
-Cool 2 minutes, then transfer to a rack.
+Bake 10–12 minutes, until the cookies look set and the bottoms are lightly browned.

-Total bake time: 10–12 minutes Equipment: cookie sheet Servings: about 3 dozen cookies
+Total bake time: 10–12 minutes Equipment: cookie sheet Yield: about 3 dozen cookies

 Pumpkin Chocolate Chip Cookies FAQ